pcordemans/devbit-microcontrollers/docs/uart/README.md

 For writing to a `BufferedSerial` device, the `write()` function can be used.
 To fill the buffer with data, the `sprintf` function that works just like `printf` can be used.
 It accepts the same formatters but will write its output to a buffer instead of standard output. `sprintf` will also return the number of bytes written to the buffer.

 ::: warning Writing to Console
-For demonstrational purpose we are using the USB UART here but it can be any UART port of the mbed system
+For demonstration purposes we are using the USB UART here but it can be any UART port of the mbed system
 :::

 ```cpp